Any member of NCSM is free to submit a nomination. Only an NCSM member may submit a nomination.

 See past recipients of this most prestigious award.

-The National Council of Supervisors of Mathematics is an organization whose membership is made up of leaders in the field of mathematics education.
+NCSM: Leadership in Mathematics Education is an organization whose membership is made up of leaders in the field of mathematics education.

 One of those members who gave especially of his time and energy was Glenn Gilbert.
 He was a mathematics teacher and leader from Boulder, Colorado.
 Glenn was a mathematics teacher and mathematics supervisor for many years.
 He was a long time member of NCSM and served as NCSM Treasurer and Board Member from 1976 until his untimely death in 1981.
 In 1982, NCSM President at the time, Shirley Frye, wrote, “One of the special benefits of a professional organization is the association with unique individuals who set a standard of quality.
 Glenn Gilbert was such a person!
 He exemplified the respected mathematics educator who loves his/her work and students.
 Glenn’s positive attitude supported his beliefs that students can succeed and that teaching is a reward.
 His leadership will be recognized and remembered in NCSM.”